Tips for Surviving the Holidays by Psychic Karina

 • Finally, are you worried about the future (e.g. your job, your bills, your health, your happiness)?

 Grief comes in many forms.
-Especially in the midst of a global pandemic.
 So, if you look at the holiday season like you're staring down the barrel of a gun, this is for you.
-Keep in mind, you are not the only one who needs this survival guide.
-In fact, there's probably someone in your life that needs you to share this with them too!
+Try the following tips for coping with holiday sadness.

 Tips for Surviving Any Holiday Season